S4yhan/Atliq-Hardware-SQL-Analysis/README.md

 *   **Customer Discount Analysis:**  Reported the top 5 customers receiving the highest average discounts in the Indian market.
 *   **Manufacturing Costs:**  Identified products with the highest and lowest manufacturing costs.

+## Recommendations & Strategic Actions Based on Data Analysis

+This data analysis project has yielded key insights into Atliq Hardware's business, providing a data-driven foundation for strategic decision-making.
+Based on these findings, we recommend the following actionable steps for Atliq Hardware management to consider:

+**1. Leverage APAC Market Strength:**

+*   Capitalize on Atliq Exclusive's strong presence in APAC markets.
+*   Develop and implement targeted marketing and distribution strategies specifically tailored to key APAC markets identified in the analysis.

+**2. Product Portfolio Optimization:**

+*   **Prioritize Accessories Segment:**  Invest strategically in the Accessories segment, recognizing its high product portfolio expansion rate.
+*   **Sustain Growth in Peripherals & Notebooks:** Continue to support and nurture growth in the Peripherals and Notebook segments.
+*   **Re-evaluate Networking Strategy:**  Conduct a review of the Networking segment to revitalize product offerings or adjust the market approach to address its lower product expansion.

+**3. Optimize Sales Channel Strategy:**

+*   **Strengthen Retail Channel Partnerships:** Reinforce relationships with Retail partners, recognizing Retailers as the dominant gross sales channel.
+*   **Enhance Distributor Channel Performance:** Explore strategies to improve the performance of the Distributor channel.
+*   **Evaluate Direct Channel Potential:**  Assess the role and future potential of the Direct sales channel to determine if and how its contribution can be increased.

+**4. Strategic Discount Management in India:**

+*   **Review India Discount Programs:** Critically review current discount strategies for top customers in the Indian market, particularly major e-commerce and retail players.
+*   **Optimize for Profitability & Retention:** Ensure that discount programs are strategically optimized to balance profitability and customer retention effectively.

+**5. Capitalize on Sales Seasonality:**

+*   **Leverage Monthly Sales Patterns:** Utilize the consistent monthly sales patterns and the November peak identified for Atliq Exclusive in targeted marketing campaigns.
+*   **Optimize Inventory & Promotions:** Implement proactive inventory management and promotional activities around peak sales periods, particularly in preparation for Q1, identified as the peak sales quarter based on 2020 data.

+**6. Product Focus within Divisions:**

+*   **Build on Division Leaders:**  Recognize Pen Drives (N&S Division) and Mice (P&A Division) as volume leaders.
+Consider product development and marketing strategies that further build upon these product category strengths.
+*   **Address PC Division Sales Volume:** Analyze the reasons for the PC division's comparatively lower sales volume and develop strategies to boost sales performance in this segment.

 These insights provide a data-driven foundation for Atliq Hardwares' management to make informed strategic decisions related to market focus, product portfolio optimization, sales strategies, and customer relationship management.